brandur/sorg/content/articles/go-lambda.md

 (as simple as a ZIP file with a binary in it), and added to a new Lambda function by selecting "Go 1.x" as a runtime.

-!fig src="/assets/images/go-lambda/create-function.png" caption="Prompt for creating a new function on Lambda."
+{{Figure "Prompt for creating a new function on Lambda."
+(NewImgSrcAndAlt "/assets/images/go-lambda/create-function.png" "Prompt for creating a new function on Lambda.")}}

 Go fans around the world are undoubtedly celebrating the addition, but Gopher or not, this is a big step forward for